Baa Atoll Maldives Travel Guide

 The most significant natural escape.
 It holds unparalleled manta ray and whale shark encounters, especially during the southwest monsoon season.

 Visiting the lacquerware workshops in Thulhaadhoo is an unique cultural insight.
-This traditional craft is a testament to Maldivian artistry.
+This conventional craft is a testament to Maldivian artistry.
 Witness artisans creating intricate, colorful wooden pieces and purchase from the source workshops for local support.

 Many guesthouses arrange sunset trips for fishing with area fishermen using traditional hand-line methods.
 This brings a quiet evening on the waterfront, a chance to learn local techniques, and potentially catch your own dinner.